A Question Answered: Influences on a Life in Music

 Well, back to Yale: the class Aldo had at the time was incredible.
 Students of almost every major tradition were represented: Starker, Magg, Piatigorsky, Tortilier, Gendron, Siegfried Palm, all with different approaches to style and technique, and master classes on Tuesdays would go on for hours.
 He also invited other cellists to give masterclasses for his class.
 While I was there, Starker came every year (they were close friends), and I also got to play for Pierre Fournier.

 I had the opportunity to read string trios with the woman who would one day become my first ex-wife and Raphael Hillyer, played Shostakovich Concerto 1 with Otto-Werner Mueller, coaching the Brahms Double with Aldo and Broadus and playing it with the Repertory Orchestra, and started a wonderful quartet that worked intensively with Broadus as he was succumbing to lung cancer.
 The violist of that group, my dear friend and former roommate Jim Creitz, was the son of the cellist in the Pro Arte Quartet.
 He studied viola with Broadus while an undergrad at Yale, and went on to be Bruno Giurana’s assistant, joining the Quartetto Academica and later teaching for many years in Germany, where he had a quartet with Sadao Harada.
 Jim and I have remained close though separated by many miles and for many years.
-My family went to visit him and his family a few of years ago at his home in Sicily, where he spent much of his time.
+My family went to visit him and his family a few years ago at his home in Sicily, where he spent much of his time.

 Broadus was an extraordinary and largely under appreciated musician, IMO.
 He had been a child prodigy playing in Vaudeville, with a typical tiger mom managing his career.
 He would play poker with stage hands, play some showpiece and come back to his hand while still a child.
 He then went to Curtis, where he was classmates with some of the greatest violinists America ever produced.
 He had some great stories of those years, which I have shared elsewhere.
 He moved to NYC and became one of the city’s great studio players and founded an incredible string quartet with Matthew Raimondi, Walter Trampler (later a founding member of the Chamber Music Society of Lincoln Center), and Arthur Winograd, the New Music Quartet.
 Winograd left to form the Juilliard Quartet, and was replaced by Claus Adam, who left to join the Juilliard.
 He was replaced by David Soyer, who left to form the Guarneri.
 He was replaced by Aldo Parisot.
 During WWII, Broadus was a conscientious objector, and spent the war in prison.
 After the quartet ended, he went to teach at the Toho School in Japan, where his class accompanist was Seiji Ozawa.
 Broadus recommended him to his classmate from Curtis, Joseph Silverstein (the long-serving Concertmaster of the Boston Symphony), who got him an opportunity to study conducting at Tanglewood.
 And there hangs another story.
 When Broadus came back to the US, he brought two young violinists back with him, Syoko Aki and Yoko Matsuda .
 They studied with him after his appointment at Yale and they formed a music commune at his home in Connecticut with Richard Stotzman (the renowned clarinetist), Peter Salaff (later second violinist of the Cleveland Quartet), and Jesse Levine (bass player/composer).
 Broadus had taken part in Timothy Leary’s experiments during this time.
 Can you imagine any of this in today’s academic world?